Procedures

 - The dramatic, narrative, emotional, and visual potential of the project and its degree of complexity, in order (among other things) to meet the length requirements for the proposed project.

-- The level of the participants being photographed for the film, including, but not restricted to, their presence in front of the camera – their expressiveness, the ability of the people to serve as characters in a film that meets the requirements as described above and below.
-For this criterion, the Foundation may require illustration by means of sample footage.
+- The quality of the participants being photographed for the film, including, but not restricted to, their presence in front of the camera- their expressiveness, the ability of the people to serve as characters in a film that meets the requirements as described above and below.
+For this criterion, the Foundation may require sample footage.

 - The practicability of the project, from the standpoint of professionalism and budget.